Deep Neural Newsvendor: Literature Review

 Our DNN solution also differs from the two-step predict(or estimate)-then-optimize method (see, e.g., \citealt{hu2022fast,chen2022using,perakis2022optimizing}) in that the DNN model directly outputs the optimal decisions.
 In fact, as noticed in \cite{liyanage2005practical} and \cite{ban2019big}, the two-step approach may lead to amplified errors if the first-step estimation model is misspecified.
-More recently, \cite{siegel2021profit,siegel2023data} identify the statistical estimation error for the expected profit in data-driven newsvendor models and explore how to correct it asymptotically.
-Nevertheless, the fully nonparametric DNN method can significantly and effectively avoid model misspecification errors, which is another advantage over other approaches.
-Moreover, the general optimization framework laid out in some previously mentioned papers, such as \cite{kallus2023stochastic} and \cite{chen2022using}, is not specifically tailored to newsvendor analysis, which leaves much room for a more delicate treatment by exploiting the newsvendor problem's special structure.
+More recently, \cite{siegel2021profit,siegel2023data} identify the statistical estimation error for the expected profit in data-driven newsvendor models and explore how to correct it asymptotically. {Nevertheless, the DNN method offers an additional advantage over other approaches by mitigating model misspecification errors through the use of a sufficiently large network.} Moreover, the general optimization framework laid out in some previously mentioned papers, such as \cite{kallus2023stochastic} and \cite{chen2022using}, is not specifically tailored to newsvendor analysis, which leaves much room for a more delicate treatment by exploiting the newsvendor problem's special structure.
 Our theoretical and empirical results complement those related papers in this regard.